Veggissss/FFT2SD/README.md

 This `LogitsProcessor` triggers when the `value` field, a `:` and a `"` is generated.
 The constrainted `LogitsProcessor` also force closes the `"` and generates a `}` which will stop the generation due to the `StoppingCriteria`.
 (See `token_constraints.py` for full implementation)

-### Encoder
-- Masked learning
-- Limitation: *Single token restriction*

-### Decoder
-- Casual learning
-- Prompt engineering; Starter tokens
-- Masked attention

-### Encoder-Decoder
-- Sequence to Sequence
-- Only output a single JSON field to save tokens.

-## Evaluation of Models
-- Separate from training
-- TODO: Evaluation metrics presented as graphical, tables etc.

-## Investigate
-- Encoder:
-    * Extra label specific masked training
-    * One mask to many tokens.
-(String comments etc)
-- Create simple frontend UI to illustrate the use of the server.py API and to implement labeling correction (feedback loop).